Entropy balancing is doubly robust: Setting

-\begin{assumption}{1}{strong ignorability} $(Y(0), Y(1)) \perp T~|~X$. \end{assumption} \begin{assumption}{2}{overlap} $0 < \mathrm{P}(T=1|X) < 1$. \end{assumption} Intuitively, the first assumption implies that the observed covariates contain all the information that may cause the selection bias, i.e.\ there is no confounding variable, and the second assumption ensures this bias-correction information is present across the entire domain of $X$.
-We will see these two assumptions play a foundational role in the doubly robust estimators (Section \ref{sec:doubly-robust-estim}) and the EB method (Section \ref{sec:entropy-balancing} and Section \ref{sec:double-line-robustn}).
+Intuitively, the first assumption says that the observed covariates contain all the information that may cause the selection bias, i.e.\ there is no unmeasured confounding variable, and the second assumption ensures that the bias-correction information is available across the entire domain of $X$.

-Since the covariates $X$ contain all the confounding information of selection bias, it is important to understand the relationship between $T,Y$ and $X$.
+Since the covariates $X$ contain all the information of confounding bias, it is important to understand the relationship between $T,Y$ and $X$.
 Under Assumption \ref{assump:str-ign}, the joint distribution of $(X,Y,T)$ is determined by the marginal distribution of $X$ and two conditional distributions given $X$.
-The first conditional distribution $e(X) = P(T=1|X)$ is often called the propensity score and plays a central role in causal inference. \citet{rosenbaum1983} proved that under Assumptions \ref{assump:str-ign} and \ref{assump:overlap} $(Y(0), Y(1)) \perp T ~ | ~ e(X)$, i.e.\ the propensity score function $e(X)$ itself is sufficient to produce unbiased estimates of causal effect.
+The first conditional distribution $e(X) = P(T=1|X)$ is often called the propensity score and plays a central role in causal inference \citep{rosenbaum1983}.
 The second conditional distribution is the density of $Y(0)$ and $Y(1)$ given $X$.
-Since we only consider the mean causal effect in this paper, it suffices to study the regression function $E[Y(0)|X]$ and $E[Y(1)|X]$, denoted by $g_0(X)$ and $g_1(X)$.
+Since we only consider the mean causal effect in this paper, it suffices to study the mean regression functions $g_0(X) = E[Y(0)|X]$ and $g_1(X) = E[Y(1)|X]$.